FEBRUARY 1, 2020 : WORLD ANIMAL INTELLIGENCE DAY

-From 15 January to 9 February 2018:
+From January 15 to February 9, 2018:

 We work with Aurélie Martineau, a student in L3 of BOE (Biology of Organisms and Ecosystems) in Guadeloupe.

-Aurélie at work in the Agoa sanctuary.
+Aurelie at work in the Agoa shrine.

 LECTURES ON BOARD THE AMERICAN UNIVERSITY SHIP OCEAN STAR